 - According to local Historian Bob Massey*, like all churches in the late 1800's St. Andrews had an institute attached.
 The building was both a church hall and an education centre.
 At this time very few people could read or write and had very little opportunity to learn.
 There was no free education available for the majority of the population so the institute provided classes in reading, writing, educational and spiritual events as well as books, games & entertainment of a moral and uplifting type.

 - The St. Andrews Institute was unusual for as well as the normal activities it started a golf club on land it acquired in Mapperley.
 Why or how this came about is uncertain.
 It was first mentioned in the St. Andrews parish magazine in November 1903 when it was already an established club.
-The tricky 9 hole course had been designed by Tom Williamson, the pro at the Notts Golf Club who had created a double World Record by being a professional for 54 years from 1986 and playing in every Open Championship for 50 years.
+The tricky 9 hole course had been designed by Tom Williamson, the pro at the Notts Golf Club who had created a double World Record by being a professional for 54 years from 1896 and playing in every Open Championship that was held in the 50 years from 1897 to 1936.

 - In November 1906 there was a report in the Nottingham Daily Express of a match against Chilwell Manor that was won by 6 ½ to ½.
 Another match in the same month against Erewash Valley was lost 8-1.